Skip to main content

 Read on to find out just how gut health impacts wellness.
 Plus, get tips for improving your gut health naturally.

-The word “gut” most often refers to the large and small intestine, where many vitamins and minerals are absorbed.
-More broadly, “gut” is sometimes used to include other abdominal organs, such as the stomach, involved in the digestive process.
+The word “gut” most often refers to the large and small intestines, where many vitamins and minerals are absorbed.
+More broadly, “gut” is used to include other abdominal organs, such as the stomach, that are involved in the digestive process.

 Understanding the Microbiome

 A microbiome is essentially a bacterial environment.
 It contains a mix of “good” and “bad” bacteria.
-Too many harmful bacteria is considered unhealthy and can lead to disease.
+Too many harmful bacteria are considered unhealthy and can lead to disease.

-The microbiome often comes up when talking about the gut because the gut has its own microbiome!
+The gut has its own microbiome!
 On a microscopic level, helpful microbes (those “good bacteria) contribute to maintaining a healthy gut.
 The microbiome can be affected by everything from eating choices to medications, so it’s important to make informed decisions when it comes to keeping your gut in tip-top shape.

 Understandably, a lot of important body functions live close to the gut.
-In fact, some experts affectionately call the gut the “second brain.”
+In fact, some experts affectionately call the gut the “second brain” because of the gut-brain connection.
 This is because key chemicals for nervous and immune system activity exist in close proximity to the gut.

 In other words, gut health is linked to mood, immunity, and other important body functions.
 Studies looking into the gut-brain axis, or how the gut and brain communicate, suggest that poor gut health may contribute to depression and anxiety.
 It’s also thought to have an effect on behavior, emotion, and attention.